salilab/imp_spatiotemporal_tutorial/doc/snapshot1.md

 generate_all_snapshots(state_dict, main_dir, items_to_copy, job_template, number_of_runs)
 \endcode

-Finally, we note that sometimes errors such as `XXX` can arrise during sampling.
+Finally, we note that sometimes errors such as the one below can arrise during sampling.
 These errors are caused by issues generating forward GMM files, which is done stochastically.
 If such issues arrise, remove all files in the `forward_densities` folder for that snapshot and resubmit the corresponding jobs.

+\code{.py}
+  File "/imp/main/20240607-af6f9d6a95/lib/release8/IMP/isd/gmm_tools.py", line 35, in decorate_gmm_from_text
+    weight = float(fields[2])
+IndexError: list index out of range
+\endcode